 Browse by Region

-States parties to the Rome Statute will elect six new ICC judges during the 13th Assembly of States Parties, to be held at the United Nations in New York from 8 - 17 December 2014.
+ICC member states elected six new ICC judges at the 13th Assembly of States Parties, which was held at the United Nations in New York from 8 - 17 December 2014.

-The six judges elected in December 2014 will replace six judges elected in 2006 to serve a full nine-year term.
+The six judges elected in December 2014 replace the six judges elected in 2006 to serve a full nine-year term.

 The Coalition strongly opposes reciprocal political agreements (“vote-trading”) in ICC elections.

 As part of its Campaign on ICC/ASP Elections, the Coalition is urging states parties to nominate the most highly qualified candidates through a fair, transparent and merit-based election process.

 In order to enhance the nomination process, we help publicize and raise awareness of the elections and candidates put forward by governments.
 To this end, we:

 The Coalition as a whole does not endorse or oppose individual candidates but advocates for the integrity of the nomination and election procedures.Election criteria and minimum voting requirements